 Again all 34 estates were required to operate their distilleries and 13,751 puncheons of rum and alcohol were made.
-This was considered at the time to be the result of over-buying on the part of the buyers owing possibly to the expected outbreak of the second world case of the export rums sold to the U.K. buyers on the "London Landed" terms basis, they agreed to absorb any increases over those rates in 1937 for freight, port charges and insurance.
+This was considered at the time to be the result of over-buying on the part of the buyers owing possibly to the expected outbreak of the second world war.